 In 2018, EA Sports and the Union of European Football Associations (UEFA) announced the formation of the eChampions League, where reps for the top teams in Europe will compete in the virtual equivalent of the world’s greatest club competition.

 How to bet on FIFA eSports

-Most major online betting sites and sportsbooks offer betting on eSports, with FIFA e-leagues just one of the many events you can wager on.
+Most major online betting sites and bookmakers offer markets on eSports, with FIFA e-leagues just one of the many events you can wager on.

-Typically, because there is still so much unknown about the competitors in each competition, markets will not be framed until the weeks leading up to the event.
+Typically, because there is still so much unknown about the competitors in each competition, odds will not be framed until the weeks leading up to the event.

-As these competitions become more mature in 2018 and beyond you can expect more futures betting, earlier markets and more markets available on the various competitions.
+As these competitions become more mature over time, you can expect more futures betting, earlier markets and more bets available on the various competitions.

-Things to have improved in the 2018 incarnation include the AI, the ball moving more realistically, including better passing, better control in close and more realistic avenues to scoring.
+Major developments for FIFA 22 include improved AI performance and more realistic ball movement, including better passing, better control in close and more realistic avenues to scoring.